-As a Carer, during the Coronavirus (COVID-19) pandemic you may be feeling concerned about what it means for you and the person you care for.
-Your role as a Carer already requires extra responsibility of caring for someone and is a commitment that is expected of you as a family member/friend.
+As a carer, during the COVID-19 pandemic you may be feeling concerned about what it means for you and the person you care for.
+Your role as a carer already requires extra responsibility of caring for someone and is a commitment that is expected of you as a family member or friend.

 You may be caring for someone who has a disability, mental illness, chronic condition, terminal illness, dementia, alcohol or drug related problem or someone who is elderly.